 My absolute favorite fruity bait is the Mainline High Leakage Pineapple.
 They come in both 15mm boilies and pop-ups and have both an incredible aroma and a well visible yellow coloration.
 Check out the Mainline High Impact Pineapple baits on Amazon.

 The more subtle flavour of nutty baits is one that attracts cold water carp as well.
-I think it’s mainly their full aroma, and high content of protein and amino acids that makes nutty-flavoured baits so successful in cold water.
+I think it’s mainly their full aroma and high content of protein and amino acids that make nutty-flavoured baits so successful in cold water.

 As the carp have to save energy, it makes total sense for them to go for such a rich food source that will give them plenty of energy without having to sacrifice much of the same in order to get it.

 I have had brilliant cold water sessions with 15mm Dynamite Baits Monster Tiger Nut Red-Amo boilies and pop-ups.
 They have a really unique flavor and are simply packed with nutrition.
 A truly amazing carp bait for the cold season!
 Check the price for the Monster Tiger Nut Red-Amo on Amazon.

 If the above bait choices should fail, you should definitely try out high visibility pop-ups!
 They are my secret weapon on very slow days and usually save me from blanking a session.